-GENERAL INFORMATION
+CHAPTER 1 GENERAL INFORMATION

-1.1.
-Aviation Service Providers (ASP's).
+1.1 Aviation Service Providers (ASP's)

-1.1.1.
-Several US and New Zealand military organizations, US Government agencies, and civilian contractors provide aviation services to the USAP.
+- 1.1.1 Several US and New Zealand military organizations, US Government agencies, and civilian contractors provide aviation services to the USAP.
 ASP's must adhere to standard operating practices to ensure safe operations and efficient airlift utilization.
-The DCJTF-SFA in conjunction with the National Science Foundation (NSF) publishes the USAP Air Operations Manual.
+The Naval Information Warfare Center (NIWC) in conjunction with the National Science Foundation (NSF) publishes the USAP Air Operations Manual.
 All ASP's should become familiar with the information in this manual.
-This is a joint, inter-agency manual; as such, DCJTF-SFA and 13AEG/CC are responsible for DoD air safety; and civilian aircraft under contract to National Science Foundation (that operate to FAA and contract requirements).
-Civilian operators report to NSF (via OAS) on the ice but will coordinate to the fullest extent possible with DoD to operate safely in the combined airspace environment.

-1.1.2.
-The Joint Operations and Plans Officer for Operation DEEP FREEZE (JTF-SFA) will facilitate an annual revision of this manual.
-DoD units will submit coordinated changes to the JTF-SFA; other agencies will submit changes through the process designated by NSF/PLR/AIL or his designate.
-The Annual Planning Meeting (APM) presents an opportune time and location for coordination of all parties.

-1.1.3.
-Intercontinental airlift is provided by various airframes to include, but not limited to, USAF C-17, RNZAF C-130s, RNZAF 757, an Australian contract A-319, SAFAIR L-100 and New York ANG LC-130s.
+This is a joint, inter-agency manual; as such, DCJTF-SFA and 13AEG/CC are responsible for DoD air safety, as are civilian aircraft under contract to National Science Foundation that operate to FAA and contract requirements.
+Civilian operators report to NSF (via OAS) on the ice but will coordinate to the fullest extent possible with DoD to operate safely in the combined airspace environment. - 1.1.2 NIWC Operations is responsible for revision oversight of this manual.
+DoD units will submit coordinated changes to the JTF-SFA, JTF-SFA to NIWC; other agencies will submit changes through the process designated by NSF/OPP/AIL or their designate.
+The Annual Planning Meeting (APM) presents an opportune time and location for coordination of all parties. - 1.1.3 Intercontinental airlift is provided by various airframes to include, but not limited to, USAFC-17, RNZAF C-130s, RNZAF 757, an Australian and US contract A-319, SAFAIR L-100, Italian AF C-130Js and New York ANG LC-130s.
 NYANG LC-130 aircraft provide the majority of heavy airlift on continent and fly scientific research missions.
-NSF contracted ski-equipped Basler and Twin Otter aircraft and helicopters fly scientific research missions and provide medium and light airlift on continent.

-1.1.3.1.
-Prior to first flight on-ice, all USAP and any non-transient pilots shall obtain a course rules brief from SOPP either in Christchurch Base Operations or Mac Center (upon arrival at McMurdo Station).1.1.4.
-USAF/ANG aircrews operate IAW governing Air Force Instructions (AFI's).
+NSF contracted ski-equipped Basler and Twin Otter aircraft and helicopters fly scientific research missions and provide medium and light airlift on continent. - 1.1.3.1 Prior to first flight on-ice, all USAP and any non-transient pilots shall obtain a course rules brief from NPP either in Christchurch Base Operations or Mac Center (upon arrival at McMurdo Station). - 1.1.4 USAF/ANG aircrews operate IAW governing Air Force Instructions (AFI's).
 RAAF, RNZAF, and Civilian ASP's will adhere to their respective Operations Specifications, company policies, and National Science Foundation contract language.
 Information contained within this manual is for informational purposes.
-If there is a conflict between the AOM and AFI's, Operation Specifications, or contract language, ASP's will adhere to the latter.
-ASP's will:

-1.1.4.1.
-Coordinate transportation support requirements with NSF Prime Contractor's Fixed/Rotary Wing Coordinators.

-1.1.4.2.
-Coordinate mission requirements with the user, Fixed/Rotary Wing Coordinators, and support agencies the day prior to mission execution (usually accomplished at the daily operations meeting).

-1.1.5.
-Rotary Wing Operations.
+If there is a conflict between the AOM and AFI's, OperationSpecifications, or contract language, ASP's will adhere to the latter.
+ASP's will: - 1.1.4.1 Coordinate transportation support requirements with NSF Prime Contractor's Fixed/Rotary Wing Supervisors. - 1.1.4.2 Coordinate mission requirements with the user, Fixed/Rotary Wing Supervisors, and support agencies the day prior to mission execution (usually accomplished at the dailyoperations meeting). - 1.1.5 Rotary Wing Operations.
 See Chapter 3

-1.2.
-USAP Landing Locations.
+1.2 USAP Landing Locations

-1.2.1.
-Primary airfields for the USAP are located in the McMurdo Station area and at the South Pole Station (ski-equipped aircraft only).
+1.2.1 Primary airfields for the USAP are located in the McMurdo Station area and at the South Pole Station (ski-equipped aircraft only).
 The primary heliport is located at McMurdo Station.
-Additional ice runways, skiways, and helicopter landing sites are established throughout the continent supporting the USAP science activities as planned by the NSF Prime Contractor's Fixed/ Rotary Wing Coordinators.
+Additional ice runways, skiways, and helicopter landing sites are established throughout the continent supporting the USAP science activities as planned by the NSF Prime Contractor's Fixed/ Rotary Wing Supervisors.

-1.3.
-USAP Primary Airfields
+1.3 USAP Primary Airfields